Zach Sill

-Zach Sill (born May 24, 1988) is a Canadian professional ice hockey centreman who is currently playing for HC Pustertal Wölfe of the ICE Hockey League (ICEHL).
+Zach Sill (born May 24, 1988) is a Canadian professional ice hockey centreman who is currently playing for The East Hants Penguins of the Nova Scotia Senior Hockey League (NSSHL).
 In North America, he most recently played for the Hershey Bears in the American Hockey League (AHL) while under contract to the Washington Capitals of the National Hockey League (NHL).

 Playing career

 Collegiate/junior

 Sill was drafted by the Quebec Major Junior Hockey League (QMJHL)'s Moncton Wildcats in the 2005 junior draft, but opted to keep his NCAA eligibility and not immediately play major junior hockey for Moncton.
 He had an impressive 2005–06 season with the Truro Bearcats of the MJAHL.
 He began the 2006–07 season with the University of Maine, but parted ways early in 2007 after playing in just six games with the Black Bears.
 Sill then went back to the Bearcats for six games before going on to win playoff MVP and lead the Bearcats to the Fred Page Cup championship.

 The following season, Sill started began his major junior career with the Moncton Wildcats, scoring 27 goals and 23 assists over two seasons.
 He was named Best Defensive Forward, among other honours, in the 2008–09 season before beginning his professional career in the Pittsburgh Penguins organization.